 - negative self-talk

 The list goes on.

 3. Abuse isn’t always “bad”

-Parent’s behavior tends not to be a one-time event.
-So, abusive behavior can be accepted as “normal.”
+Parent’s behaviour tends not to be a one-time event.
+As a result, abusive behaviour can be accepted as “normal.”
 Keep this in mind if you’re dealing with events of sexual abuse; there are usually multiple events.